Story updated in January 2020.

 Tools like the FAIR Health cost estimator aggregate data from billions of insurance claims around the country, allowing patients to look up common procedures and find the average cost for in- and- out-of-network services in their area.
 If your doctor’s office quotes $10,000 for an out-of-network procedure but FAIR Health data shows an average of only $6,000 for the same procedure, you can use that data to try to negotiate a lower price before you go in for the procedure, Gelburd says.

 When you’re making an appointment, also be mindful of where you schedule it.
+There might be vast price differences, for example, between seeing your primary care provider for a sick visit (in person or via telehealth) versus going to the ER or urgent care when you don’t feel well.
 “There are so many different venues for care, and some venues may offer similar services,” Gelburd says.

 During your visit

 Research shows that increasing price transparency doesn’t affect a physician’s decision to order (or not order) a procedure, which means the onus is on the patient to ask questions about what their care will cost.

 Nervous to talk about money with your doctor?
 Don’t be, Donovan says.
 And don’t wait until your doctor is halfway out the exam room door to approach the subject: “Say right off the bat, ‘I’m worried about finances.
 Can you talk to me about how we can lower costs?’”